 Seek help from local professionals to determine the reason behind this as soon as possible.

-Red flash not appearing: Red light not appearing in the smoke detector is more problematic than blinking frequently.
+Red flash not appearing: A red light not appearing in the smoke detector is more problematic than blinking frequently.

 It may indicate the malfunctioning of a smoke alarm, defective batteries, or the expiry of the smoke detector.